Dr. Emily (Yueng-hsiang) Huang’s Safety Climate Lab

 Margaret Rothwell - Research Associate

 Margaret Rothwell serves as a safety climate subject matter expert for the team.
-She has worked with Dr. Emily Huang on safety climate and culture projects for over 18 years.
+She has worked with Dr. Emily Huang on safety climate and culture projects for over two decades.
 Peg has a background in education with a B.S. in Education from Kent State University in Ohio.
 She has over 20 years of experience assisting safety research in various disciplines, e.g., engineering, physical ergonomics, epidemiology, behavioral/social sciences, and disability/return to work.

 Yimin He